 crater and wondered how could continually glow like that.

+'As I approached on foot, it became clear that this was a large crater and that inside was like a huge open furnace.
 'As the sun began to set, the location slowly transformed from a large, isolated furnace in the middle of the desert into the center of attention that dominated the surrounding area - the glow became more intense and lit up the area including the sky above.

 'It was impossible not to be drawn to the crater, something that was just dominant over the surrounding area."